By: Jill Huettich

-That’s what this brief introductory guide will answer.
-In it, we’ll discuss how productivity in the workplace is defined, what employee productivity means, and we’ll look at some other key research that’s been done on the topic of productivity.
+In this article, we’ll discuss how productivity in the workplace is defined, and what employee productivity means.
+Furthermore, we’ll look at some other key research that’s been done on the topic of productivity.

 What is productivity in the workplace, exactly?